A Stockholm City Break with Kids

 Drottningholm Palace

 Travel to the countryside royal residence of Drottningholm Palace, a tribute to Sweden’s former imperial grandeur.
 Built on the island of Lovon, it served as the original summer residence for the Swedish court.
-In addition to its being the functional private residence of the Swedish royalty, it is a tourist site available for visiting when you visit Stockholm with kids.

 To visit it first take the line 515 bus from Odenplan T-bana, on the green line of Stockholm Metro, to Solna station.
 Then make transit by taking line 176 bus from Solna station to Drottningholm.